|

 other musicians.
 Often, when I heard other percussionists

-play kalimbas, they would approach it like it were a marimba
+play kalimbas, they would approach it like it were

-it easy to have multiple things going on simultaneously
+makes it easy to have multiple things going on simultaneously

 on each side of the instrument.
 I find it a little awkward